CSP02/The-Bot/README.md

 * It is a discord bot for moderation.

-* The default role "member" and the role "Muted" will be added to the guild when the bot is logged in.
-So don't delete that roles

-* The Bot will create two channels for muted people and for server logs (Don't remove those channels).

 * Use !help to get the commands you can use.

 > Inorder to know more about the commands join my discord server.